 Turn off your IcomTM transceiver.
 Plug the 4 pin connector into the AH-4 tuner jack on the back of your IcomTM transceiver.
-When the transceiver is powered-up, a signal from the i-Box tells the transceiver that an antenna is connected.
+When the transceiver is powered-up, a signal from the I-TENNA control box tells the transceiver that the antenna is connected.